floriancapelle/jquery-tiny-layer/README.md

 ------------------

+## Questions & Contribution
-Please feel free to reach out to me if you have any questions or suggestions.
+Please feel free to reach out to me if you have any questions, suggestions or contributions.